Garcia-Rodriguez/EN_Birds_CR_ClimChange/README.md

 B. A folder (Spp_shps) with the IUCN distribution range polygons for each species

+C. The folder "Future_clims_sub" stores climatic data for 7 example scenarios used to run the MOP analyses

 Code 2 uses as input the outputs generated in Code 1 from the available files.
 Code 3 also uses the IUCN ranges for the definition of areas to be compared among time frames.